“Punchier and more political than most nature writing, this book is a thing of beauty” – Sunday Times

 She has also been published in the anthologies Women on Nature edited by Katharine Norbury, The Wild Isles, Common People, the Seasons nature writing anthology, Seaside Special: Postcards from the Edge, We Mark Your Memory and Solstice Shorts among others.

-She has appeared as a speaker at many venues including Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, the British Library, RichMix, Foyles, Daunts, among others, and at many bookshops.
-She has participated in festivals around the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives, and Melbourne, Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre of Books, Writing and Ideas.
+She has appeared as a speaker at many venues including Southbank Centre, Edinburgh International Book Festival, Latitude Festival, Green Man Festival, Manchester Literature Festival, Ideas Festival, the British Library, Foyles, Daunts and other bookshops.
+She has participated in festivals around the world including in Trinidad & Tobago, Kerala, Nairobi, the Maldives and Melbourne, Australia, where she was an International Writer in Residence and Ambassador for Journalism at the Emerging Writers Festival and a writing fellow at the Wheeler Centre of Books, Writing and Ideas.

-She is Judge of the Women’s Prize 2022 and has also been a Judge of the British Book Awards, Costa Book Awards, Society of Authors Awards, David Cohen Prize for Literature, and is an Academician in the Folio Academy of the Rathbones Folio Prize.
+She has been a Judge of the Women’s Prize, British Book Awards, Costa Book Awards, Society of Authors Awards, and is an Academician in the Folio Academy of the Rathbones Folio Prize.

-She has interviewed leading writers, musicians, artists, politicians and public figures including Salman Rushdie, Margaret Atwood, Zadie Smith, Billy Bragg, Louis de Bernieres, Anne Michaels, Vikram Seth, Ian Rankin, Paul Theroux, Tracey Thorn, Julian Cope, Michael Nyman, Antonio Carluccio and Harriet Harman and has worked as a columnist, critic and feature writer.
+She has interviewed leading writers, musicians, artists, politicians and public figures including Salman Rushdie, Margaret Atwood, Zadie Smith, Billy Bragg, Louis de Bernieres, Anne Michaels, Ian Rankin, Paul Theroux, Tracey Thorn, Michael Nyman, Antonio Carluccio and Harriet Harman and has worked as a columnist, critic and feature writer.
 Her career highlights including going birdwatching with Margaret Atwood in the UK’s oldest nature reserve.